tracy-git123/tracy-git123.github.io/projects/nwtb.md

 Through this collaboration with CAWI, I learnt that a Caring City sees, values and supports both carers and those they care for, with spaces & systems designed for their needs.

->Transit plays a critical role in care work.
+>>Transit plays a critical role in care work.
 Care rarely happens in one place.
 It requires moving between homes, workplaces, schools, hospitals, pharmacies, daycares and social service centers.
 When transit is slow, unreliable, or poorly connected, care becomes more challenging, time-consuming, and expensive.

 Many care workers rely on public transit to reach their jobs and the people who depend on them, such as nannies, nurses, early childhood educators, personal support workers and assisted living aides.
 When public transit fails to support care work, the ripple effect can be seen in health outcomes, workforce participation, and community wellbeing.
 Designing transit with care in mind is not a niche issue.
 It is fundamental to building a city that works for everyone.

-### 🚌 Route changes around St Laurent hub
+### 🚌 Route changes at St Laurent hub
 <div style="display: flex; gap: 10px;">

   <div style="flex: 1; text-align: center;">